mudulo/hnpopup/README.md

 Feel free to open issues or submit PRs.

 ## To-Do

-### Sync with the upstream maintainer and see if they are interested in merging

-I have forked the extension and rewrote it heavily to suit my coding style and preferences.

-I will reach out the the upstream maintainer, thank them for their idea and ask them whether they'd be interested in merging.
-If so, we'll merge the fork into the upstream.

-### Package for the Chrome Extension Store and the Mozilla Add-On Store

-In case the upstream maintainer is not interested in merging, I might decide to submit my fork as an alternative extension, in which case I will need to bundle it and submit it to the two stores.

-The same source code and manifest will work for both stores as the extension is written in and uses the Web Extension format and APIs.

 ### Test the extension in Safari and submit to Apple's extension store